envoyproxy/gateway/docs/latest/user/grpc-routing.md

 ## GRPCRoute Match
 The `matches` field can be used to restrict the route to a specific set of requests based on GRPC's service and/or method names.
-The following example shows how to match a request based on the service and method names for `grpc.reflection.v1alpha.ServerReflection/ServerReflectionInfo`, as well as a regular expression match for all services with a method name `Ping` which matches `yages.Echo/Ping` in our deployment.
+The following example shows how to match a request based on the service and method names for `grpc.reflection.v1alpha.ServerReflection/ServerReflectionInfo`, as well as a match for all services with a method name `Ping` which matches `yages.Echo/Ping` in our deployment.

+Current implementation supports only `Exact` match. `RegularExpression` match will be supported after https://github.com/kubernetes-sigs/gateway-api/issues/1746 is resolved.

 ```shell
 cat <<EOF | kubectl apply -f -